jobmarley/MIPS_core/README.md

 | 00000100 - 0000017C |  COP0 registers  |

 ## Tests
+instruction_test_generate.py generates an asm file containing instructions with randomized operands.
+This is then compiled with clang and used to create a test data file.
+core_test.tcl runs in simulation to read that data file and send the instructions to the processor core, then compares the result with the expected values.

 Just run the following commands from the MIPS_core/core/test/ directory
 ```
 python instruction_test_generate.py